 GEORGE 1987: “I was pleased to have Paul play that bit on ‘Taxman.’
 If you notice, he did like a little Indian bit on it for me.”

-Written by the group’s lead guitarist, George Harrison, with some lyrical assistance from John Lennon, it protests against the higher level of progressive tax imposed in the United Kingdom by the Labour government of Harold Wilson, which saw the Beatles paying over 90 per cent of their earnings to the Treasury.
-The song was selected as the album’s opening track and contributed to Harrison’s emergence as a songwriter beside the dominant Lennon–McCartney partnership.
-It was the group’s first topical song and the first political statement they had made in their music.
+The song was written by George Harrison, the group’s lead guitarist, helped by John Lennon for lyrics.
+It protests against the higher progressive taxes introduced in Britain by the Labour government of Harold Wilson, which resulted in the Beatles paying over 90 percent of their income to the Treasury.
+The song was chosen as the album’s opening track, and helped put Harrison on the map as a songwriter alongside the dominant Lennon-McCartney partnership.
+It was the group’s first actual song and the first political statement they made in their music.

-The Beatles began recording “Taxman” in April 1966, a month after Wilson’s landslide win in the 1966 general election.
-Coinciding with the song’s creation, Harrison learned that the band members’ tax obligations were likely to lead to their bankruptcy, and he was outspoken in his opposition to the government using their income to help fund the manufacture of military weapons.
-Drawing on 1960s soul/R&B musical influences, the song portrays the taxman as relentless in his pursuit of revenue and name-checks Wilson and Ted Heath, the leader of the Conservative Party.
-The recording includes an Indian-influenced guitar solo performed by Paul McCartney.
+The Beatles began recording “Taxman” in April 1966, a month after Wilson’s landslide victory in the 1966 general election.
+Coinciding with the song’s creation, Harrison learned that the band members’ tax obligations would likely lead to their bankruptcy, and he strongly opposed the government using their income to fund the manufacture of military weapons.
+In the song, which is influenced by 1960s soul/R&B music, the taxman is portrayed as relentless in his pursuit of tax revenue, and Wilson and Ted Heath, the chairman of the Conservative Party, are mentioned by name.
+The recording features an Indian-influenced guitar solo played by Paul McCartney.

 - George Harrison – lead vocals, lead guitar.